Family & Community of Support Program

 It can be difficult for an individual with an eating disorder to separate themself and their thoughts from the disorder and its noise.
 The opportunity to express emotions and ideas nonverbally in a supportive, nonjudgmental atmosphere creates a safe space where an individual can find their voice.

-“I found I could say thing with color and shapes that I couldn’t say any other way— things I have no words for.” -Georgia O’Keefe
+“I found I could say things with color and shapes that I couldn’t say any other way— things I have no words for.” -Georgia O’Keefe

 Through expressive art and movement, you will: